 was born in the UK in 1969.
 Beijing-based for over two decades, he has got to grips with multiple aspects of China’s remarkable transformation.
 A Mandarin speaker, and former China correspondent for The Times, he’s reported from every province — and helped build factories in some.
 Calum MacLeod is the co-author with Zhang Lijia of China Remembers and co-wrote with Bradley Mayhew the Odyssey guidebook Uzbekistan — The Golden Road to Samarkand.

 was born in Shanghai in 1971.
 From 1990 – 1994 he studied applied mathematics.
 After several different occupations, particularly in the fields of marketing, public relations and software programming, he studied animation technique in Maryland/USA for two years, during which time he also worked for different film production companies in Shanghai.
 In 1998 he started writing fiction.
 Since then he has published a collection of short stories, the novel Mister Tao in the Apple Core and several nonfiction books.
 Alongside his interest in the history of ideas and the mind he includes mathematics, physics and astronomy.

 was born in the People’s Republic of China in 1963.
 In 1990, after studying journalism and computer science in Shanghai, she moved to Berlin with her German husband.
 Five years later she brought out her first novella in the German language.
-Meanwhile two collections of short stories and four novels which she also wrote in German were published.
+Meanwhile three collections of short stories and six novels which she also wrote in German were published.
 In 2000 she was awarded the Alfred-Döblin-Scholarship from the Berlin Academy of Fine Arts, followed by many further working and residency scholarships.
 For her short story collection Now you’re flying from the fifth floor for my son!
 Luo Lingyuan received the Adelbert-von-Chamisso Sponsorship Prize.
 In 2017 she won the Writer in residence Award of the city of Erfurt.